Outdoor Vitals Ultralight

-Bottom line: The Outdoor Vitals hammock bug net checks so many boxes compared to its competition from durability to waterproofing to weight and size that its value is almost unquestioned.
+Bottom-Line: The Outdoor Vitals Ultralight checks so many boxes such as for durability, waterproofing, weight and size, as compared to its competition that its value is almost unquestionable.

 Wise Owl Outfitters Snugnet

-Like with a few companies on our list, Wise Owl Outfitters specializes exclusively in hammocks and their accessories but avoids the specialization upcharge and sells this model at a surprisingly low price.
-Even better, the Wise Owl Outfitters Snugnet accomplishes this feat without skimping on the size of the bug net which measures 11’ x 4’6”.
+As with a few other companies on our list, Wise Owl Outfitters specializes exclusively in hammocks and their accessories, however for this particular model ditches any specialization upcharge and sells it at a surprisingly low price.
+Even better, the Wise Owl Outfitters Snugnet accomplishes this feat without skimping on size measuring at 11’ x 4’6”.

-This larger overall size not only provides ample room for stretching out, but it also provides a bit more headroom than many of the other options we came across.
-Further increasing the value of the Wise Owl Outfitters Snugnet bug net is the use of 210T ripstop nylon for the mesh.
+The larger overall size not only provides ample room for stretching out, but also provides more headroom than many of the other options we came across.
+Further value is added to the Wise Owl Outfitters Snugnet with the use of 210T ripstop nylon for the mesh net.

-On the other hand, you always have to pay for a budget-friendly value somewhere, and with the Wise Owl Outfitters Snugnet, that cost comes in weight, which tips the scales at 1 lb 4 oz– our second-heaviest bug net reviewed.
-Also, while the mesh netting and seams of this bug net are durable, the zippers do not fare as well.
+On the other hand, you always have to pay for budget-friendly value, and with the Wise Owl Outfitters Snugnet that cost comes in weight, weighing in at 1 lb 4 oz– the second-heaviest reviewed.
+Also, while the mesh netting and seams are durable, the zippers do not fare as well.

-Still, as long as you are careful, the fact that this bug net employs a double zipper system, making getting into and out it that much easier.
-Also, while the Wise Owl Outfitters Snugnet may be a bit heavier than preferred, it still packs down in a surprisingly compact profile at only 6” x 6”.
+Still, as long as you are careful, the fact that this hammock bug net employs a double zipper system will make getting into and out of that little bit easier.
+Also, while the Wise Owl Outfitters Snugnet may be a bit heavier than preferred, it still packs down to a surprisingly compact profile at only 6” x 6”.